James Kyrle MacCurdy

-He was born in Stockton, California.
+He was born and raised in Stockton, California.
 He acted for stock companies on the west coast then moved east and performed as the principal actor in Augustin Daly's comedy A Night Off.
 He then worked for the Thanhouser Company.
-He died of accidental asphysixiation from a broken heater.
+He was married to the actress Kate Woods Fiske, and lived in Brentwood, New York.
+He was found dead in his Hollywood home on December 17, 1923, due to accidental asphyxiation from a gas heater (initially reported as a suicide).
+The Los Angeles Record reported that newspapers in his room indicated he had died on December 7 or 8.
+His obituary in Variety gives a death date of December 5, while his death certificate states the date as "about December 12".